Modular Process Methodology – Engineered Smarter. Built Modular.

-Through our diverse engineering expertise KMPS engineers and designers are able to completely and systematically define each component of a modular process system.
+Through our diverse engineering expertise, Koch Modular engineers and designers are able to completely and systematically define each component of a modular process system.
 Equipment, piping, structural steel, instrumentation, electrical and controls systems are all evaluated, optimized and detailed for fabrication.
 Our senior project managers oversee and orchestrate the overlap and interaction of the multiple engineering disciplines and vendors required to successfully and efficiently execute our customers’ projects.

 Detailed design, procurement and fabrication are executed in parallel which allows for overall project schedule compression.

-During detailed engineering, KMPS provides the client with all the information necessary to prepare the jobsite for delivery, obtain necessary permits, and streamline the installation process.
-These items include, foundation loads, anchor bolt patterns, piping tie-in coordinates, electrical drawings, PSV calculations and emissions summary, modular lifting plan, shipped loose items, and a comprehensive installation manual.
+During detailed engineering, Koch Modular provides the client with all the information necessary to prepare the jobsite for delivery, obtain permits and streamline the installation process.
+These items include foundation loads, anchor bolt patterns, piping tie-in coordinates, electrical drawings, PSV calculations and emissions summary, modular lifting plan, shipped loose items, and a comprehensive installation manual.

 The 3D piping model allows for a series of model reviews, where the client can take a virtual walk-through of the modules before fabrication begins, helping with the approvals that effect operation, maintenance, and access requirements.